History of Mental Health

 Please login or register to access the full copy.

-…showed last 75 words of 4460 total…on Mental Health and Illness, a private nonprofit corporation, an outgrowth of a planning body initiated by the American Medical Association and the American Psychiatric Association and financed in part by Smith, Kline, and French (Foley, 1975).
 The Joint Commission made its reports to Congress on December 30, 1960.
 President John F. Kennedy took office a few days later.
 Shortly afterward, President Kennedy appointed a Presidential Task Force.
 The Task Force's report to the President resulted in Ken